How To Teach Your Daughter To Stop Saying ‘I’m Sorry’

 There’s a confident, assertive person inside even the most apologizing of apologizers.

-Nothing turns rage into forgiveness into weak-kneed love quite like the words “I’m sorry Daddy.”
+Nothing turns rage into forgiveness quite like the words, “I’m sorry, Daddy.”
 That said, the tremulous phrase can be overused and often is by young girls, who experience tremendous social pressure to acquiesce to authority and, perhaps particularly, to male demands.
 If a parent hears “I’m sorry” coming from the mouth of a child that has nothing in the world to be sorry for, alarm bells should go off.
 It’s not a naughty behavior, but it’s a habit that ought to be broken.

-Therefore, the easiest way to get past the apologies is to validate the opinions of young girls (when doing so actually makes sense, they aren’t all gold).
+Therefore, the easiest way to get past the apologies is to validate the opinions of young girls (when doing so actually makes sense; they aren’t all gold).
 So, if she says she wants to go to grab pizza tonight instead of cooking dinner, don’t simply say no. Instead, ask questions.
 “Why?
 How do you feel about this other option?”
 You don’t have to cave to validate.
-In essence, you’re teaching your daughter to be a better arguer without altering the tone of your voice.
+But by asking these questions, you’re teaching your daughter to be a better arguer without altering the tone of your voice.